AllenInstitute/AllenSDK/doc_template/install.rst

 =============
 This guide is a resource for using the Allen SDK package.
 It is maintained by the `Allen Institute for Brain Science <http://www.alleninstitute.org/>`_.
+This packaged was developed and tested with Python 2.7.8, installed as part of Anaconda Python distribution version 2.1.0.
+We do not guarantee consistent behavior with other Python versions.

 Quick Start Using Pip
 ---------------------